Bill Davis: Post-political career

 and received the Order of Ontario in 1987.
 Upon his retirement from politics, he served on numerous corporate boards, including Seagram, Power Corporation, CIBC, Rogers Cable among others.
 In 1985 and 1986, Davis was the Canadian half of a joint task force with the United States (with Drew Lewis as his American counterpart) appointed by Brian Mulroney and Ronald Reagan to solve the ongoing acid rain issues affecting the Great Lakes.
 Their report was popularly referred to as the Acid Rain Treaty; Davis was paid $1 for his work, proudly framing the bill at his cottage.

 Davis's reputation within the Ontario Progressive Conservatives was compromised during the 1990s by the party's shift to the right under Mike Harris.
-Many Conservatives parliamentarians were openly dismissive of Davis-era spending policies, and frequently highlighted the differences between Davis and Harris on policy issues.
+Many Conservative parliamentarians were openly dismissive of Davis-era spending policies, and frequently highlighted the differences between Davis and Harris on policy issues.
 Davis remained a supporter of the party, but seldom appeared at official events.

 In 2003, Davis played a role in the successful negotiations to merge the federal Progressive Conservatives with the Canadian Alliance, and create the new Conservative Party of Canada.
 In the 2006 federal campaign, he campaigned for Conservative Leader Stephen Harper.
 Harper spoke favourably of Davis during the campaign, and said that he learned much from Davis's style of governing.
 The Conservatives were able to defeat the Liberals to form the government.

 In the early 2000s, Davis returned to an honoured position within the Ontario Progressive Conservative Party.
 He was a keynote speaker at the 2004 Progressive Conservative leadership convention, and was singled out for praise in speeches by outgoing party leader Ernie Eves and new leader John Tory.
 Davis was also present for Tory's first session in the Ontario legislature, following the latter's victory in a 2005 by-election.